How to measure your creativity level?

 Why is creativity important?

-When you learn new things by using your creativity studies show that you retain conceptual and factual information longer.
+Creativity is often associated with people in the artistic professions, such as writers, dancers, painters or musicians.
+However, in today’s world, it is increasingly important for organizations to rely on creative thinking as well.
+When you learn new things by using your creativity, studies show that you retain conceptual and factual information longer.
 It also helps you to acquire certain behavioral patterns and skills that will help you to solve problems.
 You might link creativity to ‘out-of-the-box thinking’.
 Here you can find new solutions for a problem by combining existing concepts as well.
 Creative thinking helps you to generate answers to problems.

 Creativity and leadership